-Malaga coastline is home to some fantastic golden sandy beaches and what could be better than sun worshiping on these beaches for you summer holidays.
+Search for a cheap People Carrier Hire Malaga Airport quote today and save.
+Malaga’s coastline is home to some fantastic golden sandy beaches and what could be better than sun worshiping here for your summer holidays.
 The city’s best beaches are Las Acacias, El Palo and Plata de la Malagueta.

-The fantastic work of the artist is celebrated in the décor and works on display in the Museum.
-Generous donations of the works of Picasso from his wife and loved ones to the Museum faculty have allowed it to be an even better location to visit.
+The fantastic work of the artist is celebrated in the décor and works on display.
+Generous donations of the works of Picasso from his wife and loved ones to the Museum faculty have made it an even better location to visit.
 Do not forget to make a trip to the Picasso Foundation which is situated in the historic quarter of the city.
 Pablo Picasso and his family lived in this building for a time on the 2nd floor.

 The original structure of the fortress had 3 walls for safety, of which only two stay today.
-There are more than one hundred towers in La Alcazaba and the upper section has a residential area, with 3 palaces.
+There are more than one hundred towers in La Alcazaba and the upper section has a residential area with 3 palaces.
 If you are visiting La Alcazaba, you can’t miss the Castillo de Gibralfaro as its located just beside it.

-Malaga Cathedral was built over a two hundred and fifty year period on the site of a previous mosque up to 1782.
-Known as La Manquita – one armed woman – as it has only one tower, not two which was originally planned.
+Malaga Cathedral was built over a two hundred and fifty year period on the site of a previous mosque.
+It is known as La Manquita – one armed woman – as it has only one tower, not two which was originally planned.
 There’s a mixture of construction designs, with the Renaissance design being most prevalent.

 Gothic and Baroque styles are also observed.
 The styles, and the inside construction will astound all visitors, with its impressive beauty.
 Some other Churches you should give consideration to visiting are Sagrario Church for its impressive altar and also the Bishops Palace.

 Popular Spain People Carrier Hire Locations